McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

 This theme defines the following partials :

-- *header*: the header of the content page (contains the breadcrumbs). _Not meant to be overridden_
+- *header*: the header of the content page (contains the breadcrumbs). _Not meant to be overwritten_
 - *custom-header*: custom headers in page.
-Meant to be overridden when adding CSS imports.
+Meant to be overwritten when adding CSS imports.
 Don't forget to include `style` HTML tag directive in your file
-- *footer*: the footer of the content page (contains the arrows). _Not meant to be overridden_
+- *footer*: the footer of the content page (contains the arrows). _Not meant to be overwritten_
 - *custom-footer*:  custom footer in page.
-Meant to be overridden when adding Javacript.
+Meant to be overwritten when adding Javacript.
 Don't forget to include `javascript` HTML tag directive in your file
 - *favicon*: the favicon
 - *logo*: the logo, on top left hand corner.
 - *meta*: HTML meta tags, if you want to change default behavior
-- *menu*: left menu. _Not meant to be overridden_
+- *menu*: left menu. _Not meant to be overwritten_
 - *menu-footer*: footer of the the left menu
 - *search*: search box
 - *toc*: table of contents